 2. In the left-side navigation pane, choose ALB > Server Groups.

-3. On the Server Groups page, find the server group that you created and click Modify Backend Server in the Actions column.
+3. On the Server Groups page, find the server group that you want to manage and click Modify Backend Server in the Actions column.

 4. On the Backend Servers tab, click Add IP Address.

-5. In the Add Backend Server panel, enter one or more IP addresses and click Next.
+5. In the Add Backend Server panel, enter the IP addresses of backend servers and click Next.

-6. In the Ports/Weights wizard, set the port and weight of the server and click OK.
+6. In the Ports/Weights step, set the ports and weights of the backend servers and click OK.

 The default weight is 100.
 A server that has a higher weight receives more requests.
 If session persistence is enabled, requests may not be evenly distributed to backend servers.

-You can change the weights of multiple servers by moving the pointer over the Batch operation icon:
+You can change the weights of multiple servers by moving the pointer over the 批量操作 icon.

 Remove a backend server